eduardapontel/zingen/README.md

 # Zingen 🎶

-This responsive landing page provides an engaging introduction to the app, highlighting Zingen unique features and inviting interface, ensuring a seamless experience for visitors on any device.
+This responsive landing page provides an engaging introduction to the app, highlighting Zingen's unique features and inviting interface.
+Built with a mobile-first approach, it ensures a seamless experience for visitors on any device.

 <br>